Solo-braider tutorial for the Nun’s letterbraid

 Update: I recently found out that Gary Mitchell has posted all the Nun’s Book charts for the original alphabet letters on his FingerTips site! (with Joy Boutrup’s permission) They are available here (link will open in separate tab) without having to purchase the Speiser/Boutrup publication (though the publication has more complete information, plus an errata list).
 Not only that, but you can also plan your own patterns for the Nun’s Braid Letterbraid on his site – click on his second planner (skip the ‘Lady Bindloss’ planner – that’s for yet another letterbraid that I haven’t taught here).

-Here’s the rest of my last post’s unfinished quick fox story (a photo of the whole braid is at the end of this page):
+Here’s the rest of my last post’s unfinished quick fox story (a photo of the whole braid is near the bottom of this page):

 Nun's Book type letter braid by Ingrid Crickmore (17th C. textile technique, loop braiding